SaiAshish9/MonolithicVsMicroservciceDrivenArchitecture/README.md

 <img width="962" alt="Screenshot 2023-03-22 at 5 24 33 PM" src="https://user-images.githubusercontent.com/43849911/226897480-77e7c075-6be5-4c5f-bb97-5821731f7c18.png">

 ```
-What are monolithic?
+What are microservices?

-A series of independently deployable services
+It depends on a series of independently deployable services

 Updating, testing, deployment and scaling occurs with each service